 Five Dutch banks -ABN AMRO, ING, de Volksbank, Triodos Bank, and Rabobank- decided to establish Transaction Monitoring Netherlands (TMNL) in the collective to fight against money laundering and the financing of terrorism.
 The purpose of the organization is to contribute to banks' transaction monitoring activities.
 TMNL will focus on identifying unusual patterns in payment traffic that individual banks cannot identify.

 The Netherlands' Big Five Banks

 Founded in 1991, ABN AMRO Bank's head office is in Amsterdam.
 ABN AMRO is the third-largest Dutch bank.
 In 2009, the original ABN AMRO was acquired and distributed by a banking consortium consisting of the Royal Bank of Scotland Group, Santander Group, and Fortis.
 It was then established in its current form.

-ABN AMRO Bank has offices in the 15 countries.
-Its operations include a private banking division that focuses on high-net-worth clients in 14 countries and commercial and merchant banking operations that play a significant role in the energy, commodities, transportation markets brokerage, clearing, and custody.
+ABN AMRO Bank has offices in 15 countries.
+Its operations include a private banking division that focuses on high-net-worth clients in 14 countries and commercial and merchant banking operations that play a significant role in the energy, commodities, and transportation markets brokerage, clearing, and custody.

 ING means "Internationale Nederlanden Groep".
 ING Bank is an Amsterdam-based financial services company founded in 1991 through a merger.
-Its main activities are retail banking, direct banking, commercial banking, investment banking, wholesale banking, private banking, asset management and insurance services.
-ING bank is one of the world's largest banks, with a total of $ 1.1 trillion assets.
+Its main activities are retail banking, direct banking, commercial banking, investment banking, wholesale banking, private banking, asset management, and insurance services.
+ING bank is one of the world's largest banks, with a total of $ 1.1 trillion in assets.

 The Dutch ING bank paid 775 million euros in September 2018 for mismatches that allowed companies to launder hundreds of millions of euros and pay bribes for six years, including a Curacao underwear company and a Russian mobile phone operator.